microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ![](./imgs/fullserviceconnection.jpg)

 >  If you do not use the full version, Azure DevOps will attempt to use your currently logged in Azure DevOps credentials to create a new Service Principal and give it rights to the subscription, instead of using the one we just created.
-We do not want our service connection to have rights to everything in our subscription.
+We do not want our service connection to have full rights in our subscription.

 Enter the following: